 |Features||N-Key Rollover with Anti-Ghosting, 32bit ARM Cortex M3 Processor, USB Type-C Detachable & Braided Cable, Multimedia & Macro keys support, Cooler Master Software support, RBG Lighting Effects, On-the-fly System support, Flat contoured keycaps, Brushed aluminum top plate, Windows lock key|

-HAVIT is a very popular brand when it comes to low profile mechanical keyboards.
-Here we have HAVIT HV-KB390L which is a tenkeyless sleek & compact low profile mechanical keyboard.
-The keyboard comes with Kailh PG1350 Low Profile Blue Switch which is a clicky switch and requires activation force of 45g.
-This low profile keyboard is only 0.89 inches thick which is around 25% thinner than a traditional mechanical keyboard.
-The keyboard is great for typing because of blue switches you will get tactile and clicky feedback.
+HAVIT is a very popular brand when it comes to low-profile mechanical keyboards.
+Here we have HAVIT HV-KB390L which is a tenkeyless sleek & compact low-profile mechanical keyboard.
+The keyboard comes with Kailh PG1350 Low Profile Blue Switches which is a clicky switch and requires an activation force of 45g.
+This low-profile keyboard is only 0.89 inches thick which is around 25% thinner than a traditional mechanical keyboard.
+The keyboard is great for typing because of the blue switches you will get tactile and clicky feedback.
 It also qualifies as a good gaming keyboard too because it comes with gaming features such as N-key Rollover and Anti-ghosting technology.

-The low profile keycaps on this floating keys design keyboard is backlit with Ice Blue LED backlight that looks pretty cool in dark.
-You can change the LED backlighting by pressing FN+F6-F11, or customize it by pressing FN+F1-F5 (FN+F12 to save).
-By installing the Havit driver software, you can program the keys and configure various settings that include Backlit modes, Macros, Game mode, Enable/disable Win key, Response time of key pressing, USB report rate, Media keys, Profiles.
-The USB cable is detachable where one end is micro-USB and other one is a male USB Type-A connector.
-The keyboard officially supports Windows 10 / 8 / 7 / Vista, Mac and Linux.
+The low-profile keycaps on this floating keys design keyboard are backlit with an Ice Blue LED backlight that looks pretty cool in dark.
+You can change the LED backlighting by pressing FN+F6-F11 or customize it by pressing FN+F1-F5 (FN+F12 to save).
+By installing the Havit driver software, you can program the keys and configure various settings that include Backlit modes, Macros, Game mode, Enable/disable Win key, a 1ms Response time of key pressing, USB report rate, Media keys, and Profiles.
+The USB cable is detachable where one end is micro-USB and the other one is a male USB Type-A connector.
+The keyboard officially supports Windows 10 / 8 / 7 / Vista, Mac, and Linux.

 |HAVIT HV-KB390L Low Profile Mechanical Keyboard Specifications|